Symbian9/qmapshack-doc-wiki/DocFaqMaps.md

 For long/lat coordinates it's degrees (`49.599924 10.599991` or `-15.065344 -39.915421`).
 For northing/easting
 coordinates it's meters. (`6307013m, 1415953m`)

-## What is the result of changing the scale type (logarithmic/square)?

-Selecting the menu `View  - Setup Map View` opens a map view setup window.
-In this window the user can set the map scales to _Logarithmic_ or _Square_.

-A change of this option leads to a different zoom behaviour of maps.

-Logarithmic scales support more zoom levels than square ones.
-As a consequence, zooming with a square scale changes the scale faster than zooming with a logarithmic scale.

-The minimum and maximum zoom levels (scales) are nearly the same for both scales.

-For square scales the next zoom step leads to a scale which is approximately changed by a factor 2 compared with the previous one.
-This scale is recommended for online (TMS, WMTS) maps.

 ## Is there a possibility to display small roads/tracks in a vector map without zooming in too much?